TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-06-29-how-will-programming-look-like-in-2025.md

     I'm just finishing the reading of [The Inevitable](https://www.amazon.com/The-Inevitable-Kevin-Kelly-audiobook/dp/B01EB3OR32), written by Wired magazine founder, that focuses solely on the future.
 Inspired by this book, today, **we look at the future of programming**.

-tweet: "New Post on #php 🐘 blog: How Will Programming look like in 2025?"
 tweet_image: "/assets/images/posts/2020/how_will_2025.png"
 ---